Q12. Who will handle my case?

 You will only sign an agreement form once the costs and terms have been settled and are entered into the contact.

 This is another big question to ask a private investigator you want to hire.
 Get a clear idea of the investigator's hiring costs and expenses involved, and make sure to ask the investigator that this is clearly set out in your agreement or contract before you hire them.
 Also ask if they require a retainer (money up front), most investigators do.

 Q23.
 Can you guarantee the result I want?

 One thing that should be highlighted here, which is most important, and which may sting you a little, is that a private investigator cannot guarantee you the result you require or want.

 What is meant by that?

-A private investigator is hired to find out the truth of something regardless of what you think, feel or expect.
-If you suspect your partner is cheating but in truth they are not, then that is the truth.
+A private investigator is hired to find out the truth of something regardless of what you think, feel, or expect.
+If you hire a private investigator for a suspected cheating spouse but in truth they are not cheating, then that is the truth.
 If you hire a private investigator to find out who in your company is stealing but actually no one is, it’s errors in accounting, well that is the truth.